sawebb19/241git/Glossary.md

 ```
 Consider the directory /home/webbsamu/Music/King Crimson/Bad Songs.
 We want to delete this directory.
 Since it's empty (obviously), we need to make sure
-our pwd is ~/Music/King Crimson, we can delete it with **rm Bad Songs**.
+our pwd is ~/Music/King Crimson, we can delete it with rm Bad Songs.
 If we wanted to delete a folder that had files in it, like ~/Music/Led Zepplin Ripoffs,
-we could use **rm -rf Led Zepplin Ripoffs**. -r indicates a recursive delete, and -f indicated that this would occur without confirmation.
+we could use rm -rf Led Zepplin Ripoffs. -r indicates a recursive delete, and -f indicated that this would occur without confirmation.
 Once completed, your
 file is deleted and you no longer have Greta Van Fleet's discography in your Music folder.
 ```